Culinary Innovation and Science Collide in a Dynamic Workshop Series

 Feel free to view or cook-along to each 60-minute Eat the Science workshop – either way you will learn two recipes and 1 FREE CPEU approved by the Commission on Dietetic Registration (CDR) for each workshop.

-Watch the recording and receive 1 FREE CPEU for Registered Dietitians and Dietetic Technicians, Registered approved by the Commission on Dietetic Registration (CDR).
+Register today to join the free workshop on January 28th and receive 1 FREE CPEU for Registered Dietitians and Dietetic Technicians, Registered, pending approval by the Commission on Dietetic Registration (CDR).

 This completely plant-based pasta dish is packed with vegetables and features a bolognese-like sauce made with mushrooms and walnuts.